Working as a GSI: Frequently Asked Questions

 Supporting Student Well Being (Your Students’ and Your Own)

 Getting Feedback and Improving Your Teaching

 There are several campuswide eligibility requirements.
-For example, to be eligible for a GSI position students must be enrolled in 12 units; must be in good academic standing; and must demonstrate English language proficiency if they do not speak English as a native language.
+For example, to be eligible for a GSI position students must be enrolled in 12 units, must be in good academic standing, and must demonstrate English language proficiency if they do not speak English as a native language.
 Please read the Graduate Division’s GSI, GSR, Reader and Tutor Guide for fuller details.
-Also contact the person in your department who hires GSIs and ask about the availability GSI positions and the necessary qualifications.
+Also contact the person in your department who hires GSIs and ask about the availability of GSI positions and the necessary qualifications.
 Appointment decisions are made by the individual departments.